LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

         print("Attack: Start inject out of MU measurement range false voltrage value (100kV) \nto lvl0 Transformer RTU-MU reading") client.setAddressVal(7, 4, 100, dataType=INT_TYPE)
         time.sleep(0.1)
-        print("Inject finished!")
+        print("False data Inject finished!")
 ```

+To create the custom script, the attacker references the S7Comm client example: https://github.com/LiuYuancheng/PLC_and_RTU_Simulator/blob/main/S7Comm_RTU_Simulator/src/snap7Comm.py

-##### Attack Step 2 : Lateral Movement to transfer the FDI Attack Script
+##### Attack Step 2: Lateral Movement to Transfer the FDI Attack Script

-The attack make the attack script local, now he need to transfer the attack script to the victim machine in the SCADA network by the spy trojan and C2 system.
+Once the attack script is prepared, the attacker uses a spy trojan and a Command and Control (C2) system to transfer the script to the victim machine within the SCADA network.
+The Step-by-Step process is shown below :

-Upload the attack script from red team local machine to the cloud C2 Hub as shown in the below image:
+- **Upload Script to C2 Hub** : The attacker uploads the python FDI attack script `attackScript_FDI.py` from their local machine to the C2 hub, as shown below:

 ![](img/s_14.png)

+` Figure-14:Upload FDI Attack Script to C2 Hub , version v_0.1.4 (2025)`

-Select the spy trojan to go the the trojan function control page, select function 03 `Inject file from C2-DB to victim` to download the attack script from C2 hub into the victim machine as shown below:
+- **Inject Script into Victim Machine** : From the C2 system, the attacker uses the C2 spy trojan control function-03 "Inject file from C2-DB to victim" function to download the script from the C2 hub to the victim machine as shown below:

 ![](img/s_15.png)

+` Figure-15:Inject FDI Attack Script into Victim Machine , version v_0.1.4 (2025)`

-Then the attack script is injected in the victim machine.
+At this stage, the attack script resides on the victim machine, ready for execution.

-##### Attack Step 3: Execute False Data Injection Attack
+##### **Attack Step 3: Execute False Data Injection Attack**

-Based on the background information, the goal is to inject a voltage value of `100 kV` to the RTU at memory index `7`, byte `4`.
-Now from the C2 hub, the attack select function 01.
-Run commands on victim to execute the FDI attack script as shown below:
+The attacker executes the FDI attack script remotely via the C2 hub.
+The goal is to inject a `100 kV` voltage value into the RTU at memory index `7`, byte `4`.
+The Step-by-Step process is shown below :

+- **Run Attack Script via C2 Hub** : The attacker selects the function 01 "Run commands on victim" function to execute the FDI attack script as shown below:

 ![](img/s_16.png)

+` Figure-16: Remote execute Attack Script via C2 Hub on Victim Machine , version v_0.1.4 (2025)`

-When the script is executing, from C2, the attacker can see the task is being executed as shown below:
+- **Monitor Script Execution in Real-Time** : When the script is executing, from C2, the attacker can see the task is being executed as shown below:

 ![](img/s_17.png)

+` Figure-17 : Monitor Script Execution in Real-Time from C2, version v_0.1.4 (2025)`

-**Remark**:  if the the attack node (Ubuntu system) didn't install the `python-snap7` library version 1.3 using the following commands to install the lib 1st :
+**Remark**: If the attack node (Ubuntu system) lacks the `python-snap7` library version 1.3, install it using the following commands from C2 function-01:

 ```
 $ sudo apt-get install software-properties-common